Esri/distance-direction-addin-dotnet/README.md

 ## Workflows

 ### Create Lines Interactively
-	* Choose the Lines tab on the Geodesy and Range Tool
+1. Choose the Lines tab on the Geodesy and Range Tool
-	* Choose the type of line that is needed to be created
+2. Choose the type of line that is needed to be created
-	* Start an interactive session by selecting the arrow icon
+3. Start an interactive session by selecting the arrow icon
-	* Enter a starting and ending point on the map by clicking on the map
+4. Enter a starting and ending point on the map by clicking on the map
-	* Repeat until all desired graphics have been included
+5. Repeat until all desired graphics have been included

 ### Create Lines from Known Coordinates
-	* Choose the type of line that is needed to be created
+1. Choose the type of line that is needed to be created
-	* Input the first coordinate of where your line is going to start
+2. Input the first coordinate of where your line is going to start
-	* Input the second coordinate of where your line is going to end
+3. Input the second coordinate of where your line is going to end
-	* Press "Enter" key and the graphic will be drawn on the map
+4. Press *Enter* key and the graphic will be drawn on the map
-	* Repeat until all desired graphics have been included.
+5. Repeat until all desired graphics have been included.

 ### Create a Line with a Range and Bearing
-	* Choose the type of line that you would like to create
+1. Choose the type of line that you would like to create
-	* Choose Bearing and Distance from the second drop down menu
+2. Choose Bearing and Distance from the second drop down menu
-	* Input the length of the line and choose the unit type
+3. Input the length of the line and choose the unit type
-	* Input the azimuth or angle of the line
+4. Input the azimuth or angle of the line
-	* Press "Enter" key and the graphic will be drawn on the map
+5. Press *Enter* key and the graphic will be drawn on the map

 ### Create a Circle Interactively
-	* Choose the Circles tab on the Geodesy and Range Tool
+1. Choose the Circles tab on the Geodesy and Range Tool
-	* Start an interactive session by selecting the arrow icon
+2. Start an interactive session by selecting the arrow icon
-	* Enter a starting point and the distance of the circles radius by clicking on the map
+3. Enter a starting point and the distance of the circles radius by clicking on the map

-	* A graphic will then be displayed on the map showing the circle you created
-	* If desired you can clear all graphics with the clear graphics button
+> A graphic will then be displayed on the map showing the circle you created.
+If desired you can clear all graphics with the clear graphics button.

+### Create a Circle using the Distance Calculator
+1. Choose the Circles tab on the Geodesy and Range Tool
+2. Start an interactive session by selecting the arrow icon
+3. Enter a starting point and the distance of the circles radius by clicking on the map
+4. Expand the *Distance Calculator* section
+5. Enter a time
+6. Enter a rate
+7. Press *Enter* key and the graphic will be drawn on the map

 ### Create Ellipses Interactively
-	* Choose the Ellipse tab on the Geodesy and Range Tool
+1. Choose the Ellipse tab on the Geodesy and Range Tool
-	* Start an interactive session by selecting the arrow icon next to the “Center Point” text box
+2. Start an interactive session by selecting the arrow icon next to the “Center Point” text box
-	* Choose the location where you want the ellipse to be started from
+3. Choose the location where you want the ellipse to be started from
-	* Drag the cursor to the location where the major axis will end
+4. Drag the cursor to the location where the major axis will end
-	* Select the orientation angle of the major axis
+5. Select the orientation angle of the major axis
-	* select the length of the minor axis
+6. select the length of the minor axis

-	* Graphic(s) will then be displayed on the map showing the Ellipse you created based on the values of the parameters that were set
+> Graphic(s) will then be displayed on the map showing the Ellipse you created based on the values of the parameters that were set.

 ### Create Range Rings Interactively
-	* Choose the Range Rings tab on the Geodesy and Range Tool
+1. Choose the Range Rings tab on the Geodesy and Range Tool
-	* Start an interactive session by selecting the arrow icon next to the “Center Point” text box
+2. Start an interactive session by selecting the arrow icon next to the “Center Point” text box
-	* Choose the location of the Range Rings center by selecting the desired location on the map
+3. Choose the location of the Range Rings center by selecting the desired location on the map
-	* Fill in the associated parameters for “Number of Rings”, “Ring Interval”, “Distance Units”, and “Number of Radials”
+4. Fill in the associated parameters for “Number of Rings”, “Ring Interval”, “Distance Units”, and “Number of Radials”
-	* Press "Enter" key
+5. Press *Enter* key

-	* Graphic(s) will then be displayed on the map showing the Range Rings you created based on the values of the parameters that were set
+> Graphic(s) will then be displayed on the map showing the Range Rings you created based on the values of the parameters that were set.

 ### Create Range Rings Manually
-	* Choose the Range Rings tab on the Geodesy and Range Tool
+1. Choose the Range Rings tab on the Geodesy and Range Tool
-	* Fill in the associated parameters for “Number of Rings”, “Ring Interval”, “Distance Units”, and “Number of Radials”
+2. Fill in the associated parameters for “Number of Rings”, “Ring Interval”, “Distance Units”, and “Number of Radials”
-	* Input the coordinates for the Range Rings center in the “Center Point” text box and select the Enter key on the keyboard
+3. Input the coordinates for the Range Rings center in the “Center Point” text box and select the Enter key on the keyboard

-	* Graphic(s) will then be displayed on the map showing the Range Rings you created based on the values of the parameters that were set
-	* If desired you can clear all graphics with the clear graphics button
+>Graphic(s) will then be displayed on the map showing the Range Rings you created based on the values of the parameters that were set.
+If desired you can clear all graphics with the clear graphics button.

 ## Resources